2 min read

 Step 2: Hyperbaric Oxygen (60 minutes)

 This is the core of travel recovery.
-In our hyperbaric chamber, you breathe pure oxygen at increased atmospheric pressure.
-This forces oxygen into your plasma, tissues, and cells at levels impossible under normal conditions.
+Inside the chamber, you breathe pure oxygen at increased atmospheric pressure, forcing oxygen into your plasma, tissues, and cells at levels normal air can’t reach.

 Step 3: Red Light Therapy (15-20 minutes)

 Red and near-infrared light penetrate your skin and stimulate mitochondrial function.
-Your mitochondria produce ATP-the energy currency your cells run on.
+Your mitochondria produce ATP, the energy your cells use for repair.
+After travel stress, they need more of it.
+Red light also counters the skin dehydration from cabin air.

 Optional: Cold Plunge (2-3 minutes)

-If you’re feeling sluggish or mentally foggy, a brief cold plunge at the end sharpens you up fast.
-The cold triggers a norepinephrine release that improves alertness and mood.
+If you’re foggy or dragging, a brief cold plunge at the end clears your head.
+Cold triggers norepinephrine release, sharpening alertness and improving mood.

-Skip this if you’re exhausted and heading to bed.
+Skip it if you’re exhausted and heading straight to bed.
 The stimulation can interfere with sleep.

-Same day if possible.
-The sooner you start recovery after landing, the better.
-Your body is already in repair mode-give it the tools it needs.
+Come in the same day if you can.
+Your body is already working to repair itself.
+Give it the inputs it needs.

-Morning after at latest.
-If you land late at night, sleep first and come in the next morning.
-Don’t push through exhaustion to get a session in.
+If you land late, sleep first and come in the next morning.
+Pushing through exhaustion to fit a session in isn’t worth it.

-Repeat if needed.
-For international travel or trips over a week, consider a second session 2-3 days after the first.
+For international travel or trips over a week, consider a second session two to three days after the first.
 Your body is still adjusting.

 If you don’t have time for the full protocol:

-Minimum effective dose: Hyperbaric only.
-If you can only do one thing, this is it.
-The oxygen saturation addresses the most significant travel stressors.
+Hyperbaric only.
+If you do one thing, do this.
+It addresses the most significant travel stressors directly.

-Quick reset: Compression + cold plunge.
-Takes about 30 minutes and addresses the inflammation and mental fog.
+Compression + cold plunge.
+About 30 minutes.
+Targets inflammation and mental fog.

 Before You Travel

-If you travel regularly for work, this protocol can be a game-changer.
-Come in after your next trip and see how you feel.
+If you travel for work, come in after your next trip and see how you feel.

 We're a Tampa Bay family passionate about recovery and wellness.
 We built Rest Recovery to share the modalities that have transformed our own health.